-- 1. Parent notification by phone - 2.
-Parent notification in writing and made part of student record according to District Policy (see Policy #216) - 3.
-Notification to local law enforcement agency - 4.
-Parent conference - 5.
-Restitution if appropriate - 6.
-In-School/Out of School suspension/expulsion
+- 1. Parent/guardian notification by phone

+- 2. Parent/guardian notification in writing and made part of student record according to District Policy (see Policy #216)

+- 3. Notification to local law enforcement agency

+- 4. Parent/guardian conference

+- 5. Restitution if appropriate

+- 6. Before or after school detention

+- 7. In-school or out of school suspension (See Policy #233)